 Have questions about ATARs or need some help?

-If you or your child have questions when their ATAR drops or need some help deciding on the best admission pathway for their ideal course, we’re here to help.
-You can come to our online ATAR Advice Days from 20 to 21 January.
-Visit the Preference Charles Sturt page to learn more.
+If you or your child have questions about the ATAR or need some help deciding on the best admission pathway for their ideal course, we’re here to help.
+Get in touch.